bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

                   error message in case of failure, empty string ('') otherwise.

               **qsize**: *int* or *None*
-                  the number of items in the plan queue after processing of the request.
+                  the number of items in the plan queue after processing the request.
 The correct queue size may be returned even if the operation fails.
 In rare failing cases the parameter may return *None*.